aws/amazon-kinesis-firehose-for-fluent-bit/README.md

 If the features of the higher performance plugin are sufficient for your use cases, please use it.
 It can achieve higher throughput and will consume less CPU and memory.

-At the time of writing, the only feature missing from the high performance version is the `replace_dots` option.
-As time goes on, the high performance plugin will eventually have new features that this plugin lacks.
+As time goes on we expect new features to be added to the C plugin only, however, this is determined on a case by case basis.
+There is a small feature gap between the two plugins.
+Please consult the [C plugin documentation](https://docs.fluentbit.io/manual/pipeline/outputs/firehose) and this document for the features offered by each plugin.

 #### How can I migrate to the higher performance plugin?